3isenHeiM/PhotoB00th/README.md

 reference [here](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)

 On most Arduino boards (those with the ATmega168 or ATmega328P), this function works on pins `3`, `5`, `6`, `9`, `10`, and `11`.
+They are indicated by a `~` besides their number on the Arduino.

 ### How to manipulate the button
 (Learned from [here](https://learn.sparkfun.com/tutorials/reaction-timer), where they featyre the exact same button